shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 CQF uses the same insertion strategy as RSQF; however, It allows counting the number of instances inserted.
 If the item inserted more than once, enough slots immediately following that element’s remainder are used to encode for its count.

-## Counting Quotient Filter Advantages
+## Quotient Family Advantages
-1. CQF has better data locality than bloom filter.
+1. QF has better data locality than bloom filter.
 Items are saved in one place.
-Therefore, CQF are efficient when stored in main memory since it produces fewer cache misses than bloom filter.
-CQF also perform well when stored on SSD disk.
+Therefore, QF are efficient when stored in main memory since it produces fewer cache misses than bloom filter.
+QF also perform well when stored on SSD disk.
-2. CQF can be merged easily, like merging sorted lists.
+2. QF can be merged easily, like merging sorted lists.
 Bloom filters can be merged easily as well by using OR operation but only if they have the same size.
-In case of CQF, we can merge filters of different sizes.
+In case of QF, we can merge filters of different sizes.
-3. CQF resizing is possible in streaming fashion.
+3. QF resizing is possible in streaming fashion.
+4. RSQF advantage
-4. CQF uses variable size counters.
+5. CQF uses variable size counters.
 So, It is suitable for counting data following ([zipifan distribution](https://en.wikipedia.org/wiki/Zipf%27s_law)) where most the items occur one or two times.

 ## CQF Assessment